Skip to main content Skip to footer

 You can use your government gateway user ID and password to sign in before you use the tool.
 If your pension tax position has been affected and you need to use the tool in full, you will be asked for a lot of information and it will take time to complete.
 Signing in means you can save your information and return to it later, and you will only have to submit your information once.

-If you do not have one, you can create a government gateway user ID by visiting HMRC’s website.
+If you do not have one, you can create a government gateway user ID by visiting the HMRC website.

 If you do not sign in, you can still use the tool, but you will not be able to save your information.
 If you need to use the full tool beyond the first section, and if you need to make a claim to HMRC, you will have to sign into the tool later and resubmit all your information again.